kean/Nuke/Documentation/NukeUI.docc/ImageViewExtensions.md

     placeholder: UIImage(named: "placeholder"),
     transition: .fadeIn(duration: 0.33)
 )
-NukeExtensions.loadImage(with: url, options: options, into: imageView)
+NukeUI.loadImage(with: url, options: options, into: imageView)
 ```

 > Tip: The extensions have a limited set of options.
-If you need more, check out `LazyImageView` from **NukeUI**.
+If you need more, use ``LazyImageView``.

 ### Placeholder